Books That Will Make You a Better UX Designer

 Start by getting to know the business deeply.
 This helps you create a name that fits the brand perfectly.

-• Ask Your Client Questions:
+• Ask Yourself or Your Client Questions:

 • What does the business do, and what are its values?